 5.)
 Jog around Museo Vivo De Ilocos

-On my day jog within the city, I liked the different varieties of bonsais in this park.
-This park is just on the left side part of the capitol.
+On my jog, I liked the different varieties of bonsais in this park.
+This park is just on the left side of the capitol.

 6.)
 Visit Museo Ilocos Norte